Preocts/secretbox/README.md

 This repo has a Makefile with some quality of life scripts if your system supports `make`.

+- `install` : Clean all artifacts, update pip, install requirements with no updates
 - `update` : Clean all artifacts, update pip, update requirements, install everything
 - `clean-pyc` : Deletes python/mypy artifacts
 - `clean-tests` : Deletes tox, coverage, and pytest artifacts